Lucas1774/controller-adapter-cpp/README.md

 ## Megabonk bunny hopper

+    L1 (hold) -> turbo space bar (jump)
-    R1 (hold) + RIGHT JOYSTICK (to the sides) -> W and move the camera slowly to the joystick direction to trigger air strafing
+    R1 + RIGHT JOYSTICK (to the sides) -> W and move the camera slowly to the joystick direction to trigger air strafing if in the air